Chicken salad

 Chicken Salad Comfort Food

 Chicken salad comfort food is good any day and any season of the year.
-I came up with the recipe when I had severe vertigo – in the spring.
+I came up with the recipe when I had severe vertigo.

 chicken salad